 Disaster Legal Services (DLS) provides free legal help to low-income disaster survivors.
 If you're not able to get adequate legal services for your disaster-related needs, DLS may be able to help.

-- Insurance claims for medical bills, loss of property, loss of life
+- Insurance claims for medical bills, loss of property, and loss of life.

 DLS attorneys are not FEMA employees.
-Their services are confidential and they do not share information with FEMA.
+The services they provide are confidential and they do not share information with FEMA.

 General Program Requirements

-To qualify for DLS, you must be a low-income survivor of a federally declared disaster.
+To qualify for DLS, you must be a low-income survivor of a presidentially declared disaster.

 - 1-800-621-3362 (also for 711 & VRS)

 - TTY 1-800-462-7585

 - If you use a relay service, such as video relay service (VRS), captioned phone, or other, please give FEMA the number for that service.